Sales Compensation

 Base Salary by Experience & Industry

-- ZipRecruiter reports an average annual wage of $96,194, placing most SEs between $75K (25th percentile) and $112.5K (75th percentile).
-This figure skews lower than other sources, likely because ZipRecruiter aggregates postings across a wide range of technical roles with “sales engineer” in the title, including entry-level or hybrid positions that don’t reflect enterprise SE responsibilities.
+• ZipRecruiter reports an average annual wage of $96,194, placing most SEs between $75K (25th percentile) and $112.5K (75th percentile).
+That figure skews lower because ZipRecruiter aggregates postings across a wide range of technical roles with "sales engineer" in the title, including entry-level or hybrid positions outside enterprise SE responsibilities.

-- Senior Sales Engineer: average base $150K+, often higher at top employers (RepVue top 10 comp listing).
+• Senior Sales Engineer: average base $150K+, frequently higher at top employers RepVue top 10 comp listing).

 Industry variation:

-- Industrial/manufacturing roles deliver stable base pay (often $101–122K per BLS data), but lower bonus upside.
+• Industrial/manufacturing roles deliver stable base pay ($101–122K per BLS data) with lower bonus upside.

 OTE & Top Performer Ranges